Louvre Abu Dhabi: A New Museum for the Arab World

 The first of its kind

 Art lovers will be able to bask in the culture, architecture, and artifacts like no museum before its kind.
-Louvre Abu Dhabi, upon opening, is now home to fine arts, decorative arts, and other objects from various field of archaeology, representing art history of different regions and periods, to contemporary art styles.
+Louvre Abu Dhabi, upon opening, is now home to fine arts, decorative arts, and other objects from various fields of archaeology, representing art history of different regions and periods, to contemporary art styles.

 After the museum’s first plans in its multiple stages of development has been accepting artwork and collections as loans from the French museums during the Louvre Abu Dhabi’s first ten years of servicing the community, and museum-goers from across the globe.